 Speedshop is a Ruby on Rails performance consultancy that optimizes the full stack - frontend, backend and environment - to generate revenue and cut scaling costs for businesses on Rails through tools, information and training.
 Fast sites are profitable sites.
 Speed is a feature.

 Products and Services

-- New!
-The Rails Performance Workshop.
+- The Rails Performance Workshop.
 A four-week program that makes your Rails app faster and more scalable.
 Attended by over 500 developers so far.
 Team and solo editions.

 - The Complete Guide to Rails Performance, an in-depth 370 page reference manual on making Rails apps faster.

 - Sidekiq in Practice, a workshop for teaching you how to scale Sidekiq from 0 to 10,000 jobs per second.

 - The Ruby on Rails Performance Apocrypha, a short book about the ins and outs of scaling Rails

 - Speedshop Blog, the number one Ruby on Rails performance blog on the 'net.